-This year we’re planning the following for our garden: Arugula, Asian Greens, Basil, Beets, Bok choy, Broccoli, Brussels sprouts, Cabbage, Carrots, Cauliflower, Celeriac, Celery, Chard, Chinese Cabbage, Cucumber, Eggplant, Endive, Fennel, Garlic, Gourds, Green Beans, Husk Cherries, Jack-o-lanterns, Kale, Kohlrabi, Komatsuna, Leeks, Lettuce, Onion, Parsley, Pie Pumpkins, Potatoes, Radish, Rhubarb, Salad Mix, Scallions, Spinach, Strawberries, Summer Squash, Sweet Pepper, Tatsoi, Tomatillo, Tomato, Turnip, and Winter Squash.
+This year we’re planning the following for our garden: Arugula, Asian Greens, Basil, Beets, Bok choy, Broccoli, Brussels sprouts, Cabbage, Carrots, Cauliflower, Celeriac, Celery, Chard, Chinese Cabbage, Cucumber, Eggplant, Endive, Fennel, Garlic, Gourds, Green Beans, Husk Cherries, Jack-o-lanterns, Kale, Kohlrabi, Komatsuna, Leeks, Lettuce, Onion, Parsley, Peas, Pie Pumpkins, Potatoes, Radish, Rhubarb, Salad Mix, Scallions, Spinach, Summer Squash, Sweet Pepper, Tatsoi, Tomatillo, Tomato, Turnip, and Winter Squash.

 In our extended orchard, we also have extensive plantings of gooseberries, aronia berries and red currants we hope to provide this year.